harin7602/RWJF/RWJF_Enterprise_Search_Blueprint_Full.md

 ## 7. Security & Compliance – Trust by Architecture, Not Afterthought

+Security in this solution is embedded from design through operations.
+Rather than bolted on post-facto, security controls are composed into each layer — from data classification to access policy, observability, and automated response.

+- **Data Classification**
-- PII classification via Azure Purview propagates automatically to Denodo and UIB
+  Azure Purview automatically tags sensitive fields (e.g., PII, grant recipient info), which Denodo and UIB enforce at runtime via masking, row-level security, and audit tagging.

-- TLS 1.3 end-to-end; zero-trust network segmentation between micro-services
+- **Access & Encryption**
+  TLS 1.3 is enforced end-to-end across microservices.
+All access is governed by role-based policies, backed by Azure AD.
+UIB inspects every request for token validity and policy compliance.

+- **SIEM & Sentinel Automations**
+  Logs, traces, and events from UIB, Denodo, Sentiyo, Databricks, and infrastructure are streamed into **Microsoft Sentinel**, RWJF’s native cloud SIEM.
+  Sentinel correlates signals to detect threats, such as:
+    - Unusual access patterns
+    - Excessive RAG queries hitting PII
+    - Query injection attempts into Denodo views
+  Automated playbooks respond by notifying SOC teams, disabling sessions, or opening service tickets in RWJF’s ITSM tool.

+- **DevSecOps Integration**
+  CI/CD pipelines include policy-as-code, container image scanning, and endpoint hardening checks.
+Code failing security tests cannot progress to staging or production.

+- **SRE Observability**
+  All components emit structured logs, metrics, and health checks.
+Alerts are routed to Azure Monitor and Grafana dashboards.
+Quarterly chaos drills validate that the system fails closed and recovers gracefully.

+- **Compliance Archiving**
-- Immutable audit logs retained for seven years, meeting IRS and GDPR obligations
+  Immutable audit logs are retained for a minimum of 7 years, meeting IRS reporting and GDPR obligations for donor and stakeholder data.

 **Figure 7.1 – Security & Compliance Layers**
 ![Security Layers](Images/SecurityGovernance.png)